liuziqi01/WeebyChallenge/README.md

-To configure proxy, I used http-proxy-node module to sensor and rewrite the response, and harmon/trumpet module to parse the response.
+To configure proxy, I use http-proxy-node module to sensor and rewrite the response, and harmon/trumpet module to parse the response.